The Best Views of Osaka on Osaka Metro: Osaka at Night

 [Closed] Mon. (the next day if Mon. is a public holiday)

-[Access] About 11 mins walk from Exit 5 at Umeda Station.
+[Access] About 11 mins walk from Umeda Station Exit No. 5 on the Midosuji Line

-About 15 mins walk from Exit 3 at Nishi-Umeda Station.
+About 15 mins walk from Nishi-Umeda Station Exit No. 3 on the Yotsubashi Line

 [Hours] 9:30-22:30 (Last entry 22:00)